Victoria199647/retail-sales-dashboard/README.md

 ## How to Use

 Download: Click on Retail_Sales_Dashboard.xlsx and download the file
-Open: Open with Microsoft Excel (2016 or later recommended) Enable Content: If prompted, enable macros and content for full functionality
+Open: Open with Microsoft Excel
+Enable Content: If prompted, enable macros and content for full functionality
 Interact: Use the slicers on the left side to filter data
 Analyze: Observe how all charts update dynamically based on your selections

 ## Dashboard Components
 ### 1. Sales by Gender and Age Group